Choanoflagellates are the closest unicellular relatives of the animals (Metazoa).

 The ciliate on the left is dyed with acridine orange, match animation phase contrast-fluorescence.
 The animation requires flash.
 On the right one of the flagellates observed in permafrost - Anisonema ovale.

-Codosiga botrytis is the most common choanoflagellates species observed, however when it comes to identifying species in microorganisms, traditional approaches fail.
-The most common definition of species involves sex: if two organisms can give a viable offspring that can reproduce they considered to belong to the same species.
-But even when protists do have some sort of horizontal gene transfer, classical approach does not always work.
+But even when protists do have some sort of horizontal gene transfer, the classical approach does not always work.
 Two protists can be morphologically identical and yet phylogenetic analysis reveals differences.
-At the same time, molecular approaches cab show identity of morphologically different cultures.
+At the same time, molecular approaches can show identity of morphologically different cultures.
 Species problem overall is a very serious issue in protistology and microbiology.
-In my case all Codosiga culteres from permafrost and same morphospeceis isolated from various regions around the world are not identical based on rRNA genes.
+In my case all Codosiga culteres from permafrost and the same morphospeceis isolated from various regions around the world are not identical based on rRNA genes.
 Not only they have a lot of cryptic species, they also form a phylogenetic clade standing aside from other known choanoflagellates.
 This fact is making comparison of ancient and modern species very difficult.
-One of the most interesting things to look at were resting cysts that have not been described for the morphospecies.
-It is the very same stage they use to tolerate permafrost environment.
-Cysts can be different in terms of shape and cell wall.
-The following animations show cysts under different focus planes.
-The method used is high resolution DIC with digital enhancement (AVEC-DIC), which allows getting resolution of around 10000x of a live specimen.
-Interesting thing that you can notice from the first cyst animation is ornamentation on top.
-The cell wall is very thick when it's present.

 Two conjoined cysts visible through the microscope.
 100x, phase contrast, noise reduction applied.

-Anastassia V. Shatilovich, Lubov A. Shmakova, Alexander P. Mylnikov and David A. Gilichinsky (2009).
-Ancient Protozoa Isolated from Permafrost Permafrost Soils, 16 (II), 97-115 : 10.1007/978-3-540-69371-0_8 High resolution DIC images and animation created together with Aron Keve Kiss Added: Our article came out.
+High resolution DIC images and animation created together with Aron Keve Kiss Added: Our article came out.

 No comments: